AnnA227/AnnA227.github.io/teaching.markdown

 ### Current tutoring

-In 2023/24 I am tutoring on the following courses:
+In 2024/25 I am tutoring on the following courses:

+* Introduction to Syntax (MSc) (LASC11085)
-* LEL2A: Linguistic Theory and Structure of English (LASC08017)
+* Quantitative Methods in Linguistics and English Language (MSc) (LASC11187)
-* LEL2D: Cross-Linguistic Variation: Limits and Theories (LASC08020)
 * PPLS Skills Centre: one-on-one academic writing appointments

+I will also be guest lecturing for three weeks on the following course:

+* Introduction to Phonology (MSc) (LASC11089)

 ### Previous tutoring roles

 I have previously tutored on the following:
 * LEL1B: Linguistics and English Language 1B (LASC08023)
+* LEL2A: Linguistic Theory and Structure of English (LASC08017)
+* LEL2D: Cross-Linguistic Variation: Limits and Theories (LASC08020)

 I have also tutored on these courses (School of Mathematics, Trinity College Dublin):
 * MA1111/MA1212: Linear Algebra